bluegreen-labs/phenocam_installation_tool_v2/README.md

 > [!note]
 > The above command will put a `phenocam_key.pub` file in your current directory.
-> To complete the sFTP install you will have to email this public key to phenocam@nau.edu.
+> To complete the sFTP install you will have to email this (public) key file to phenocam@nau.edu.

 #### 4.2 Uploading a test image manually